yashsinha1611/sfdocs_Build_AI/docs/Tracing/java/kubernetes.md

      tag: "latest"
    ```

-2. Add the below configuration to add the sfTrace agent as an initContainer in the application container.
+2. Add the below configuration in the `deployment .yaml` file to add the `sfTrace` agent as an `initContainers` in the application container.

    ```yaml
       # deployment.yaml